e-lab/VideoSensors/README.md

  - Connect your android device.
 Make sure it has developer options enabled.
  - Run the app and choose the android deive when prompted.
  - Android Studio will then install the app on the device.

+## Installation Method 2

+- Download the apk file.
+- The name of the file is "app-release-unsigned".
+- Make sure your phone allows installation of apps from unknown sources.
+- Copy the app to your phone memory.
+- Now on the phone, find the app in phone memory and click on it.
+- Andorid will now install.

+## To make changes to code:

+ - Download Android Studio.
+ - Import this repository into Android Studio.
+ - Wait for the project to be loaded.
+ - MainActivity.java contains code that runs the data and the video.
+ - activity_main.xml is the file that contains code that shows how the UI will look like.
+ - Make desired changes and click on the 'play' button or 'run' from the toolbar.